yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 {: .hands_on}

-Now that we got our data, we can start the analysis by providing the data to NCBI makeblastdb to create a database.
-This will give us the possibility to detect off-target hits with varVAMP.
+Now that we have our data, we can begin the analysis by using NCBI BLAST+ makeblastdb to create a database.
+This will enable us to detect off-target hits with varVAMP.

 > <hands-on-title>BLAST enterovirus genome database and primer design of Polio virus</hands-on-title>
 >